Gien Verschatse

 Biography

 Gien Verschatse is an experienced consultant and software engineer that specialises in domain modelling and software architecture.
+She has experience in many domains such as the biotech industry, where she specialised in DNA building.
 She's fluent in both object-oriented and functional programming, mostly in .NET.
 As a Domain-Driven Design practitioner, she always looks to bridge the gaps between experts, users, and engineers.

+Gien is studying Computer Science at the OU in the Netherlands.
 As a side interest, she's researching the science of decision-making strategies, to help teams improve how they make technical and organisational decisions.
-She shares her knowledge by speaking and teaching at international conferences.
+She shares her knowledge by speaking at international conferences.

 And when she is not doing all that, you'll find her on the sofa, reading a book and sipping coffee.